Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The Bunyaviridae family numbers more than 250 serotypes of the viruses that make up the five genera: Bunyavirus, Phlebovirus, Nairovirus, Hantavirus, Tospovirus.
-Typical viruses of these genera are: Bunyamver virus, Sicily mosquito fever virus, Nairobi sheep disease virus and Hantaan virus, respectively.
-Tospoviruses are non-pathogenic to humans and affect plants.
+The Bunyaviridae family includes more than 250 serotypes of viruses, which are part of five genera: Bunyavirus, Phlebovirus, Nairovirus, Hantavirus, Tospovirus.
+The typical viruses of these genera are: Bunyamwera virus, Sicily mosquito fever virus, Nairobi sheep disease virus and Hantaan virus, respectively.
+Tospoviruses are nonpathogenic to humans and affect plants.

-The prototype virus of this family is the first isolated in Central Africa mosquito-borne Bunyamver virus (the name of the virus is given in the Bunyamvera area in Uganda).
+The prototype of the viruses of this family is the Bunyamwera virus, first isolated in Central Africa and transmitted by mosquitoes (the virus is named after the Bunyamwera region in Uganda).

 Name |